danjlawson/DST_parallel/README.md

 3. **CREATE YOUR BOX**: Run ``vagrant up`` in the directory you downloaded things into.
 Look at the [Vagrantfile](Vagrantfile).
 This tells Vagrant what type of operating system we want.
 You are getting Ubuntu.
 It also calls [bootstrap.sh](bootstrap.sh) which will be used the first time that you create this virtual computer.
 4. **SSH TO YOUR BOX**: Run ``vagrant ssh`` to get into the new box.
 5. **HADOOP**: Follow the instructions in [README_hadoop.sh](README_hadoop.sh).
 These should be pasted one-by-one into the console of your vagrant box, and try to understand them as you go.
-6. **PYSPARK**: Follow the instructions in [README_hadoop.sh](README_pyspark.sh).
+6. **PYSPARK**: Follow the instructions in [README_pyspark.sh](README_pyspark.sh).
 These should be pasted one-by-one into the console of your vagrant box, and try to understand them as you go.
 Note that it assumes that you have already run [README_hadoop.sh](README_hadoop.sh).

 ## Comments